serine000/Structured-Streaming-Pyspark-Project/appBuild/README.md

 # Building the Spark Cluster
-As we know, we can stack several docker images one over the other (we basically build a stack of images).
-So the way our Spark Cluster is set up is using these four images:
-(Read this list from bottom to top)
+The Spark Cluster will be composed of these (stacked) images, starting from the cluster_base image all the way up to spark_worker.

 - spark_worker
 - spark_master